timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-02.md

 resolved at least as soon as the publisher is aware of updates that it needs to publish.

-In addition to this the publishing CA MAY perform regular planned synchronisation events where it issues an [@!RFC8181] list query even if it has no new content to publish.
-For Publication Server that serve a large number, i.e. 1000s, of publishers this operation could become costly, and unfortunately the [@!RFC8181] protocol has no clean support for rate limiting.
-Therefore, publishers SHOULD NOT perform this resynchronisation more frequently than once every 10 minutes unless otherwise agreed with the publication server.
+In addition to the above, the publishing CA MAY perform regular planned synchronisation events where it issues an [@!RFC8181] list query even if it has no new content to publish.
+For Publication Server that serve a large number of CAs (e.g. 1000s) this operation could become costly from a resource consumption perspective.
+Unfortunately the [@!RFC8181] protocol has no proper support for rate limiting.
+Therefor, publishers SHOULD NOT perform this resynchronisation more frequently than once every 10 minutes unless otherwise agreed with the publication server.

-# RRDP Repository
+# RRDP Server

 ## Distinct Hostnames

-It is RECOMMENDED that the public RRDP Repository URI uses a different hostname from both the [@!RFC8181] service_uri used by publishers and the hostname used in rsync URIs (`sia_base`).
+It is RECOMMENDED that the public RRDP Server URI uses a different hostname from both the [@!RFC8181] service_uri used by publishers and the hostname used in rsync URIs (`sia_base`).